Kifissia: Sports

-Kifissia has several sport clubs in different sports.
-From them, most notable are ZAON, club with many Panhellenic titles in Greek women volleyball, Kifissia AC that plays almost constantly in men volleyball first division (A1 Ethniki) and Nea Kifissia B.C. that plays in basketball first division (Greek Basket League).
-The football team of Kifissia is Kifissia F.C., and plays in Super League Greece (top division).
-Kifissia also is the seat of Athina 90 (most times winner in Futsal League), AOH Hymettus (most times winner in Field Hockey League), and Iraklis Kifissias Presence in A1 Womans Category, with more than 200 athletes in Iraklis Kifissias Volleyball Academy.
+Kifisia has several sport clubs in different sports.
+The most notable among them are ZAON, a club with many panhellenic titles in Greek women's volleyball, Kifissia AC, which plays almost constantly in men's volleyball first division (A1 Ethniki) and participates in Super League Greece, and Nea Kifissia B.C. which plays in basketball first division (Greek Basket League).
+Kifisia is also the seat of Athina 90 (most times winner in Futsal League) and AOH Hymettus (most times winner in Field Hockey League).
+Iraklis Kifissias has a presence in A1 Women's Category, with more than 200 athletes in Iraklis Kifisias Volleyball Academy.